tokenspice/tokenspice/assets/netlists/simplegrant/about.md

 <img src="images/netlist_plotinstructions.png" width="100%">

 This concludes the description of the `simplegrant` netlist.
+If you're working on learning the structure of TokenSPICE netlists, a great next step is the description of `simplepool` netlist, [here](../simplepool/about.md).